juanfernandes/juanfernandes-uk/src/blog/tools-i-use.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Tools I Use
+title: "Tools I Use"
-description: 'Love posts that show what designers & developers use to do their job – so I thought I’d post my own'
+description: "Love posts that show what designers & developers use to do their job – so I thought I’d post my own"
 keywords:
   - sublime text 3
   - iterm 2